substantic/rain/docs/guide/user.rst

-The decorator changes the behavior of the decorated function in a way that calling it no longer executes it in the client but creates a task that executes the function in a python subworker.
-Worker starts and manages subworkers as necessary, there is no need of any action from the user.
+The decorator changes the behavior of the decorated function in a way that calling it no longer executes it in the client but creates a task that executes the function in a python executor.
+Worker starts and manages executors as necessary, there is no need of any action from the user.

 The decorated function should accept at least one argument.
 As the first